-Professional picture editing software like Adobe Photoshop will allow you to safe jpeg images with a specific quality.
+Professional picture editing software like Adobe Photoshop will allow you to save jpeg images with a specific quality.
 In Photoshop you can even click File > Save for Web.
 By doing this you can make sure right away that the image will still look good.

-The correct way to handle image optimisation is resizing the image to an appropriate size and then reducing the quality a little bit.
+The correct way to handle image optimization is resizing the image to an appropriate size and then reducing the quality a little bit.
 A small quality reduction will have little influence on the picture but a huge influence on the file size.

 8. Choosing a good Hosting Company

 So you did all that and your website is still loading slowly?
 Maybe your current hosting company just can’t offer you the service your business needs then.
-There are thousands of webhosters out there.
+There are thousands of web hosters out there.
 But investing a bit more money and not choosing the cheapest often is a good option.
-Also try to find out where the actual server location is.
+Also, try to find out where the actual server location is.
 Local hosting will also give you a benefit if you mostly target users from one country.